joneskim/llms/services/oasis_lms/README.md

 # Oasis LMS - WhatsApp Learning Management System

 Oasis LMS delivers lessons and assessments through WhatsApp using a lightweight agent architecture inspired by **smolagents**.
 Each incoming message is processed by small, single-responsibility agents that can be combined for more advanced workflows.
+Teachers can post quiz questions from WhatsApp, and students reply directly in the chat with automatic marking.

 ## Setup